 Image

-I'd like to help you.
+I'd like to help.

-First, I suggest, you take my free cognitive function personality test.
+First, I suggest you take my free cognitive function personality test.

-Still unsure of your type after taking that?
+Still unsure of your type after that?

 My website attracts a lot of NTP's (as an ENTP, I specialize in those types), so if you feel torn between whether you're an INTP or ENTP, I have a page just for you that compares those two types in detail.